-If applicable, describe how the redevelopment of the proposed site(s) will facilitate renewable energy from wind, solar, or geothermal energy; or any energy efficiency improvement projects.
+If applicable, describe how the reuse of the proposed site(s) will facilitate renewable energy from wind, solar, or geothermal energy; or will incorporate energy efficiency measures.

 c.
 Strategy for Leveraging Resources

 i.
 Resources Needed for Site Reuse

 Describe the applicant's eligibility for monetary funding from other resources and how the grant will stimulate the availability of additional funds for environmental assessment or remediation, and subsequent reuse (e.g. demolition, redevelopment activities, etc.) of the proposed site(s).